AdobeDocs/workfront.en/help/workfront-basics/using-notifications/wf-notifications.md

 ### Reminder notifications

-A *Workfront administrator* (or a user with a Planner access level and administrative access to reminder notifications) can design reminder notifications about approaching deadlines and attach them to projects, tasks, issues, and timesheets.
+A `Workfront administrator` (or a user with a Planner access level and administrative access to reminder notifications) can design reminder notifications about approaching deadlines and attach them to projects, tasks, issues, and timesheets.
 For more information about how you can get the required administrative access, see [Grant users administrative access to certain areas](../../administration-and-setup/add-users/configure-and-grant-access/grant-users-admin-access-certain-areas.md).

 >[!IMPORTANT]
 >
 >If the deadline changes after a user receives a reminder notification for any of the objects mentioned above, the user doesn’t receive another reminder notification.

-Reminder notifications&nbsp;are sent from the email address that the *Workfront administrator* selected to handle outgoing emails.
+Reminder notifications are sent from the email address that the `Workfront administrator` selected to handle outgoing emails.

 For information about setting up and enabling reminder notifications, see [Set up reminder notifications](../../administration-and-setup/manage-workfront/emails/set-up-reminder-notifications.md).

-### Other *Workfront* emails
+### Other `Workfront` emails

-There are other emails you might receive from *Workfront* which cannot be configured.
-The following emails are automatically sent by *Workfront* when these conditions are met:
+There are other emails you might receive from `Workfront` which cannot be configured.
+The following emails are automatically sent by `Workfront` when these conditions are met:

-* Restore an item: When the *Workfront administrator* restores an object from the Recycle Bin, an email is sent to the *Workfront administrator*.
+* Restore an item: When the `Workfront administrator` restores an object from the Recycle Bin, an email is sent to the `Workfront administrator`.

-* Failed to be restored: When the *Workfront administrator* attempts to restore an object from the Recycle Bin, and the restore fails, an email is sent to the *Workfront administrator*.
+* Failed to be restored: When the `Workfront administrator` attempts to restore an object from the Recycle Bin, and the restore fails, an email is sent to the `Workfront administrator`.

   <!--
-  <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Global POP email configuration problem detected: This email is generated as a result of <em>Workfront</em> having trouble connecting to a POP account which is configured to allow users to reply to email notifications.
-For more information about how you can allow users to reply to <em>Workfront</em> email notifications, see .<br>If <em>Workfront</em> connects to the&nbsp;POP account and it finds 10 emails in the POP account that are not&nbsp;related to comments in <em>Workfront</em>, it stops&nbsp;processing the rest of the emails and sends a notification to the <em>Workfront administrator</em>.<br>For more information about the message sent when <em>Workfront</em> cannot process emails from the POP account, see the section in .</li>
+  Global POP email configuration problem detected: This email is generated as a result of Workfront having trouble connecting to a POP account which is configured to allow users to reply to email notifications.
+For more information about how you can allow users to reply to Workfront email notifications, see .
+If Workfront connects to the POP account and it finds 10 emails in the POP account that are not related to comments in Workfront, it stops processing the rest of the emails and sends a notification to the Workfront administrator.
+For more information about the message sent when Workfront cannot process emails from the POP account, see the section in .
   -->

-* Global POP email configuration problem detected: This email is generated as a result of *Workfront* having trouble connecting to a POP account which is configured to allow users to reply to email notifications.
-For more information about how you can allow users to reply to *Workfront* email notifications, see .
-  If *Workfront* connects to the&nbsp;POP account and it finds 10 emails in the POP account that are not&nbsp;related to comments in *Workfront*, it stops&nbsp;processing the rest of the emails and sends a notification to the *Workfront administrator*.
-  For more information about the message sent when *Workfront* cannot process emails from the POP account, see the section in .

 The following emails can only be configured at the user profile level.
 They cannot be enabled or disabled&nbsp;at the system level: